Dermatology Clinic located in Honolulu, HI and serving the outer islands: Big Island, Maui, Kauai, Molokai, Lanai, and

 The scarring from acne can be a big confidence killer when you try to put your best face forward.
 Yet, with many treatment options, there’s no need for you to endure the compromise.
-Dr. Stella Matsuda and Dr. Shannon Sheu, and Dr. Shelbi Jim On of Matsuda Dermatology in Honolulu, Hawaii, and serving telehealth to the outer islands of Big Island, Maui, Kauai, Molokai, Lanai, and Niihau, can match treatment to your needs, resulting in smoother, more even skin.
+Dr. Stella Matsuda, Dr. Shannon Sheu, and Dr. Shelbi Jim On of Matsuda Dermatology in Honolulu, Hawaii, and serving telehealth to the outer islands of Big Island, Maui, Kauai, Molokai, Lanai, and Niihau, can match treatment to your needs, resulting in smoother, more even skin.
 Call the office or book an appointment online to learn more about the options available to you.

 Most acne scars result from repeated acne inflammations affecting the same patches of skin.
 Certain types of acne have a higher risk of forming scars.
 When acne outbreaks overlap, the skin also has little chance to heal fully, resulting in a breakdown of skin support tissue, as the accompanying inflammation interferes with the normal healing process.